Distributed Secret Dissemination Across a Network: Related Literature

-The \sneaka is based on a variant of the \textit{Product-Matrix codes}~\cite{ourProductMatrix} which were originally constructed for distributed storage systems.
-These codes possess useful properties that the \sneaka exploits in the present context.
-The product-matrix codes are a practical realization of the concept of `Regenerating codes'~\cite{YunDimKanJournal} for distributed storage.
-To date, apart from the MDS codes of~\cite{ourAllerton}, these are the only known constructions of regenerating codes that are scalable (i.e., other parameters of the system impose no constraints on the total number of nodes in the system), an essential ingredient for our problem.
+\sneaka is based on a variant of the \textit{Product-Matrix codes}~\cite{ourProductMatrix} which were originally constructed for distributed storage systems.
+These codes possess useful properties that \sneaka exploits in the present context.
+The product-matrix codes are a practical realization of the concept of `Regenerating codes'~\cite{YunDimKanJournal} proposed for distributed storage.
+To date, apart from the MDS codes of~\cite{ourAllerton}, these are the only known constructions of regenerating codes that are scalable (i.e., other parameters of the system impose no constraints on the total number of nodes in the system).
+It turns out that this scalability property is an essential ingredient for our problem.
 Secure versions of the product-matrix codes were constructed in~\cite{ourGlobecom2011,ourISIT2012}.
 The reader familiar with the literature on regenerating codes for distributed storage may recognize later in the paper that we employ the minimum-bandwidth (MBR) version, and not the minimum-storage (MSR) version, of the product-matrix codes~\cite{ourProductMatrix}.
 We make this choice to guarantee secrecy from honest-but-curious participants, who may store all the data that they receive, a characteristic of the MBR point on the storage-bandwidth tradeoff~\cite{YunDimKanJournal}.

-In addition to secret share dissemination, the algorithm provided in this paper may also be employed for efficient authentication or commitment-verification (discussed in detail subsequently in Appendix~\ref{app:extensions}).
-In this context, an authentication protocol for MANETS presented in~\cite{saxena2005efficient} and a commitment-verification protocol of~\cite{cramer2000general} can be derived as special cases of the encoding part of the \sneaka (corresponding to the case when $d=k$).